javiccano/machine-learning-classifiers-dimensionality-reduction-and-applications-in-satellite-imagery/README.md

 # Machine Learning Classifiers, Dimensionality Reduction and Applications in Satellite Imagery

-In this work, we evaluate the performance of different classification strategies to determine the crop type of a set of pixels in a multiband spectral image.
+In this work, we evaluate the performance of different machine learning strategies strategies to determine the crop type of a set of pixels in a multiband spectral image.
 Such spectral image was taken by sensor type AVIRIS (Airborne Visible / Infrared Imaging Spectrometer) on board a satellite and it covers a region of Indiana, United